RubenGres/Seg2Sat/README.md

 <br>

+## Example stylized images

 Since this is derived from a general text-to-image model it is also possible to guide the generation further by modifying the prompt.
 Prompting can be used for guiding image style, seasonality, and architechture.

-The following images were generated using the prompt `<style>, aerial view of 31 Rue Molière, France` and varying the syle:
+The following images were generated using the prompt `"<style>, aerial view of 31 Rue Molière, Franceé` and varying the syle parameter.
+The examples were cherry picked with varying seed:

 <table>
    <tr>